pnp/List-Formatting/view-samples/board-tags/README.md

 Version|Date|Comments
 -------|----|--------
-3.0|November 24, 2024|New features with Powerapps feature with signature and display report sample 2.0|April 14, 2022|New features
+3.0|November 24, 2024|New features with Power Apps feature with signature and display report sample 2.0|April 14, 2022|New features
 1.0|March 1, 2022|Initial release